• Blog

 • BrainTrust Canada (Kelowna Office)

 BrainTrust Canada offers programs and services focused on prevention, education, and support.
 The primary goal of the support programs and services is to improve the lives of those who have been affected by brain injury.
-BrainTrust Canada is also an ABI Wellness Partner, a program that licenses a unique and Read more [...]
+BrainTrust Canada no longer has a physical office in Vernon, but still provides services there.
+Read more [...]

 • Bulkley Valley Brain Injury Association